Following Jumia: Is The NYSE’s First African Listing A Worthy Trade?

 Jumia Prospects

-Investors looking for long-term equities have been upbeat on its performance, both in the short and long runs.
+Investors looking for long-term equities have been upbeat on some of its performance, both in the short and long runs.
 This mostly has been pegged on the fact that Jumia comes to the floor backed by already listed companies like Goldman Sachs, MTN and AXA.